Preventive medicine · Dogs and cats

 Core vaccines for all

-Some vaccines are recommended for all animals regardless of lifestyle: rabies, parvovirus, distemper and infectious hepatitis for dogs; panleukopenia, calicivirus, herpesvirus and feline leukemia for kittens.
+Some vaccines are recommended for every animal, regardless of lifestyle: rabies, parvovirus, distemper and infectious hepatitis in dogs; panleukopenia, calicivirus, herpesvirus and feline leukemia in kittens.

 Lifestyle-based vaccines

-Other vaccines are recommended based on your pet's actual exposure: leptospirosis, Bordetella, Lyme disease, canine influenza for dogs.
-FeLV for adult cats with outdoor access.
-We recommend them only when the risk of exposure genuinely justifies it.
+Others depend on real exposure: leptospirosis, Bordetella, Lyme disease and canine influenza in dogs; FeLV in adult cats with outdoor access.
+We recommend them if, and only if, the risk justifies it.

 Boosters when needed, not out of habit

-We do not systematically boost every year.
-The frequency of boosters depends on the type of vaccine, your pet's lifestyle, and AAHA protocol recommendations.
-At each annual exam, we assess what is genuinely needed for your companion that year.
+We do not boost everything, automatically, every year.
+Frequency depends on the vaccine, the lifestyle, and AAHA and AAFP protocols.
+At each annual exam, we reassess what is genuinely needed for your companion that year.

 Dogs